Georgetown University, USA, invites applications for its 2029-2021 MSFS Masters Scholarship for African students to study international relations.

 - A completed undergraduate degree from an accredited university and a strong academic record;

 - One set of standardized test scores: TOEFL/IELTS or GRE/GMAT.
+Please contact them directly if you have questions about tests.

 - Completion of a course in microeconomics and a course in macroeconomics, or ability to complete both courses before August 1 of their matriculating year;